mohamedlmalki/epic-strapi/blog/blog-posts/05-epic-next.md

 import { StrapiErrors } from "@/components/custom/strapi-errors";
 ```

-Before using the `useFormState` as we did in previous sections, let's look at how we can bind additional data that we would like to pass to our server actions.
+Before using the `useActionState` as we did in previous sections, let's look at how we can bind additional data that we would like to pass to our server actions.

 Add the following line of code.